vbier/habpanelviewer/app/src/main/assets/help.md

 - Camera Preview: whether to show a preview of the detection as on overlay.
 This is useful for fine-tuning the detection.
 - Use Lollipop camera API: Use the new Camera 2 API introduced with Lollipop.
 You should generally use this when available.
 - Detection granularity: Amount by which is axis is divided.
 So a granularity of 10 results in the picture being divided into 100 areas.
 - Detection leniency: deviation threshold that triggers detected motion.
 0 means every deviation results in detected motion, 255 means motion will never be detected.
+- Detection interval: time to sleep between consecutive detection attempts in ms. Note hat this has direct impact on CPU usage.

 A sample openHAB items file looks like this: